Mikerniker/100_Days_of_Python/Day100/README.md

 - Extract insights from combining US census data and the Washington Post's database on deaths by police in the United States.
-You will analyse this dataset together with US census data on poverty rate, high school graduation rate, median household income, and racial demographics.
-This way we better understand social trends and what is going on with the fatal use of force by the police in the United States.
+Analyze this datasets on:
+  - Poverty rate
+  - High school graduation rate
+  - Median household income,
+  - Racial demographics.

 ### Functionality